Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Application of the Optimization Framework to Magnetic Actuation

-We define the controllable degrees of freedom (DoF) as the independently actuated direction of the task-space twist, which corresponds to the row rank of the actuation Jacobian ($\mb{J}_\mb{b}$).
-The following theorem reveals the relation between it and the configuration of embedded magnets: \begin{theorem} The controllable DoF of the MeSCR does not exceed twice the number of embedded magnets. \end{theorem} \begin{proof} Recall that the actuation Jacobian $\mb{J}_{\mb{b}}=\mb{J}_{\bs\theta}\mb{S}^{-1}\mb{M}(\bs\theta)$, the post-multiplied matrix $(\mb{M}(\bs\theta))$ can be rewritten as
+We subsequently define the controllable degrees of freedom (DoF) as the independently actuated direction of the task-space twist, which corresponds to the row rank of the actuation Jacobian $(\mb{J}_\mb{b}=\mb{J}_{\bs\theta}\frac{\pt\bs\theta}{\pt\mb{b}})$.
+The following theorem reveals the relation between it and the configuration of embedded magnets: \begin{theorem} The controllable DoF of the MeSCR does not exceed twice the number of embedded magnets. \end{theorem} \begin{proof} It is deferred to the supplementary materials. \end{proof}

-in which the block diagonal matrix $\mb{D}_{k_{N_m-1}}$ is provided in \eqref{eqn:Dk} and $\mb{1}_k$ denotes the all-ones vector of $k$ dimensions.
-To determine the rank of $\mb{M}(\bs\theta)$, one starts by noting that